-The study of English can give you a deep insight into why writers write and how they achieve their effect upon the reader.
+The study of English can give you a deep insight into why writers write and how they achieve their effects upon the reader.
 This may lead you into a lifelong love of the written word and you may wish to study English Literature at a higher level.
 English Literature is widely regarded by top universities as a very good qualification to show depth of knowledge and excellent application to learning.
-It also allows you to access careers in journalism, media, drama, publishing, editing, law, history, television, teaching; the field really is wide open when you have a qualification in English Literature.
+It also allows you to access careers in journalism, media, drama, publishing, editing, law, history, television and teaching; the field really is wide open when you have a qualification in English Literature.

 Grade 6 or above at GCSE is required.
-An enjoyment of reading, an understanding of analysis, and a desire to make sense of the nonsensical are all useful.
-Possible subject combinations:
+An enjoyment of reading, an understanding of analysis, and a desire to make sense of abstract concepts are all useful.

-The writing skills developed in English Literature or the combined course mean they work well alongside other subjects that require similar writing skills such as History, Politics and Psychology.
+The writing skills developed in English Literature work well alongside other subjects that require similar writing skills such as History, Politics and Psychology.

-"I decided to study English Literature at A Level because I love reading and I enjoy finding deeper meanings in texts.
-Obviously, it goes without saying that you will need to be prepared to read books in your own time, on top of your set texts, but there is a lot of flexibility as to what you can read."
+"I decided to study English

+Literature at A Level because I

+love reading and I enjoy finding

+deeper meanings in texts.

+Obviously, it goes without

+saying that you will need to

+be prepared to read books in

+your own time, on top of your

+set texts, but there is a lot of

+flexibility as to what you can

+read."